The Research Behind

 It's Not You.
 It's Your Brain Chemistry.

-Week 2 covers the neurotransmitter connection to estrogen โ including why mood, focus, and memory change during this transition, and the ADHD unmasking reality.
+Week 2 covers the neurotransmitter connection to estrogen — including why mood, focus, and memory change during this transition, and the ADHD unmasking reality that is finally reaching clinical awareness.

 - Quinn PO, Madhoo M. A review of attention-deficit/hyperactivity disorder in women and girls: uncovering this hidden diagnosis.
 The Primary Care Companion for CNS Disorders.
 2014.